-Parent / Carer 1's details Parent / Carer 2's details
+Parent / Carer 1's details Parent / Ca Parent / Carer 2's details

 Title Mr/Mrs/Miss/Ms/Dr/Other Title Mr/Mrs/Miss/Ms/Dr/Other

 Forename Forename

 Surname Surname

 DOB DOB

 Full address Full address

 Postcode Postcode

 Telephone numbers Telephone numbers

 Email address Email address

-hild 1's details Childs 2's details
+Child 1's details Childs 2's details

 Forename Forename

+Legal Legal

-Legal surname Legal surname
+surname surname

+Chosen Chosen

-Chosen surname Chosen surname
+surname surname

 DOB DOB

 Year group Year group

+Full Full

-Full address Full address
+address address

 Postcode Postcode

-Please select only ONE of the options below Option 1: Complete below for a penalty notice for a Leave of Absence (LOA) in Term Time Option 2: Complete below for a penalty notice for Unauthorised Absences (General attendance) Did parent/carer Phone call Attendance this Overall Attendance % request a leave of absence: Text/Dojo message academic year % Authorised %
+Please select only ONE of the options below Option 1: Complete below for a penalty notice for a Leave of Absence (LOA) in Term Time Option 2: Complete below for a penalty notice for Unauthorised Absences (General attendance) Did parent/carer Phone call Overall Attendance % of observes.
+Text/Dojo message academic year % Authorised %

-(please only tick Email (\checkmark) one box LOA request Unauthorised % No LOA onautionseu /0 request Have you done the following Have you done the following 1.
-Sent a letter in response to the above Yes / No 1.
-Sent 1 st letter warning of possible penalty notice due to the number of unauthorised absences Yes / No 2.
-Sent a letter advising that a penalty notice request has been made to the Local Authority 2.
-Sent 2 nd letter advising that a penalty notice request has been made to the Local Authority Yes / No Included an attendance certificate (with the absence coded as G) for the school year to date Yes / No Included an attendance certificate (with the absences coded as unauthorised) for the school year to date Yes / No Submit this request as soon as possible following the child's return to school Please submit all your paperwork as one combined bundle which has editing enabled if sent as a PDF.
+(please only tick Email LOA required No LOA request Unauthorised % Have you done the follow ring Have you done the following Sent a letter response to the about Sent 1st letter warning of possible penalty notice due to the number of unauthorised absences Yes / No 2.
+Sent a letter advising that a pena notice request has I made to the Local Authority , I A DG / 2.
+Sent 2 nd letter advising that a penalty notice request has been made to the Local Authority Yes / No 3.
+Included an attendance certifica (with the absence coded as G) for the school year to date Yes / 3.
+Included an attendance certificate (with the absences coded as unauthorised) for the school year to date Yes / No Submit this request as so possible following the chi to school Ensure you have given the warning start of the required 6 week monitor Please submit all your paperwork as one combined bundle which has editing enabled if sent as a PDF.

 Ensure full details are provided.

 If either of the above is not done, the paperwork will be returned to you.

-The supporting information required is signed copies of all letters, LOA request/email or details of phone call/message, attendance record for the current academic year only, and copies of emails and delivery receipts (if applicable) Details of the person comple eting th is form
+The supporting information required is signed copies of all letters, LOA request/email or details of phone call/message, attendance record for the current academic year only, and copies of emails and delivery receipts (if applicable)

-Details of the person completing this form
+Details of the person co mpleting this form

-Name Telephone
+Name Telephone number

-number

-Job title Email
+Job title Email address

-address

-School Date PN
+School Date PN requested

-requested

-Any othe r relevant i nformation i (e.g. det ails of pho one calls/te xt messag es)
+Any other relevant information (e.g. details of p hone calls/text messages)